kyang5/coursedescriptions/source/comp499.rst

 or related activities in computer science in a professional setting.
 The student must obtain the approval of the Graduate Program Director and the student's work supervisor.
 A final report from the student and the supervisor are required.
-More information can be found in the Graduate Program Handbook.
+More information can be found in the `Graduate Program Handbook <http://gradhandbook.cs.luc.edu/html/regulations.html#internships-comp-499>`_.